The role of the local governing body

 SaraBishop PortraitWEB

-Sara Bishop, Local Community Governor
+Sara Bishop, Local Governor

 In my early professional career I worked as a Legal Executive for the British Gas Corporation in Leicester.
 After I got married I completed a Bachelor of Education Degree as a mature student in Essex before moving to Atherstone in 1988.
 During the time I was bringing up my family I worked in a number of local primary schools doing supply teaching and taking on short term contracts.
 When my youngest child went to school I began a permanent teaching role at Atherstone North Middle, which later merged with the neighbouring first school to become Racemeadow Primary.
 Whilst there I became the teacher representative on the governing body.
 During my time at Racemeadow I was recruited by Warwickshire as a Leading Maths Teacher, doing demonstration lessons and supporting the professional development of other teaching colleagues.
 After moving to teach at Wembrook Primary School in Nuneaton, I was then recruited as a Numeracy Adviser working for Warwickshire LA in its School Advisory Service.